-corresponding to the time dilation and length contraction respectively.
+where in (\ref{rot81}) we employed $\Delta \phi^\prime = 0$ (see Fig. 2) and in (\ref{rot82}) used the simultaneous measurements ($\Delta t = 0$) of both ends of the corresponding arclength.
+The above equations correspond to the time dilation and length contraction of clocks and rulers at rest in the rotating observer's frame $S^\prime$ respectively.
 With $v=c\tanh (\frac{\Omega R}{c})$ at radius $r=R$, the above results are consistent with what one expects from applying special relativistic length contraction (based on LT) to a rotating disk for $\frac{\Omega R}{c} \ll 1$.
-It seems that once again we are faced with the Ehrenfest's paradox, in the sense that using the spatial geometry (either spatially Euclidean flat spacetime in an inertial frame or spatially non-Euclidean flat spacetime in a rotating frame given by equation (\ref{rot8c})) implies that the circumference of a rotating disk is the same as the one non-rotating whereas employing Franklin transformation, the circumference of a rotating disk is found to be shorter than the one non-rotating.
+It seems that once again we are faced with the Ehrenfest's Paradox, in the sense that using the spatial geometry given by Eq. (\ref{rot8c}) implies that the circumference of a rotating disk is the same as the circumference of the non-rotating disk whereas, employing Franklin transformation, the circumference of a rotating disk is found to be shorter than the one non-rotating.